kprakhar27/InboxAI/rag/README.md

 - **generate_response(query: str, context: List[str]) -> str**: Generates a response using the RAG chain.
 - **query(query: str) -> Dict[str, Any]**: Completes the RAG pipeline with metadata for evaluation.

 ## Test Dataset Generation

 The test dataset was generated using a combination of generative AI models and synthetic data techniques:

-1. **Initial Generation**: We used OpenAI's GPT-4 to generate a diverse set of professional emails across multiple categories including:
+1. **Initial Generation**: We used OpenAI's GPT-4 to generate a diverse set of professional emails across multiple categories, including:
     - Meeting Invitations
     - Project Updates
     - Financial Reports